 If you have large feet, then you might want to know about the relatively large pedal design.
 The pedals also have a ribbed design which prevents your feet from slipping.

-The E614 from Nautilus is a sturdy machine which provides a comfortable workout experience.
+The Nautilus E614 is a sturdy machine which provides a comfortable workout experience.

 It has extra large articulating foot plates with cushioning.
 These footplates are specifically designed to provide extra cushioning during your workout.
 The cushioning is useful for heavy people because they tend to put more pressure on the pedals because of their weight.